Unsupervised discovery of Interpretable Visual Concepts: Methods evaluation

 \subsection{Evaluating the quality of MAGE}

-To test MAGE, we vary the representation patch size $\sizepatch \times \sizepatch$ with the following values: $2, 4, 7, 14, 28$ and $56$.
-The number $t$ of patches from each image to compose the representation is equal to $1,5$ ,ad $10$.
-We use a subset of $512$ images, half from each class.
-For each configuration, we apply the $k$-means~\cite{lloyd:ieee_inf_theory:1982} and, we vary the number of clusters $k \in [2,25[$.
-We use the metrics Silhouette~\cite{rouseeuw:comp_ap_math:1987} and Inertia (distance of each sample to its cluster centroid).
-Inertia is used to choose the number $k$ of clusters.
+To test MAGE, we \revFour{varied} the representation patch size $\sizepatch \times \sizepatch$ with the following values: $2, 4, 7, 14, 28$ and $56$.
+The number $t$ of patches from each image to compose the representation \revFour{was} equal to $1,5$, and $10$.
+We \revFour{used} a subset of $512$ images, half from each class.
+For each configuration, we \revFour{applied} the $k$-means, and we \revFour{varied} the number of clusters $k \in [2,25[$.
+We \revFour{used} the metrics Silhouette and Inertia (distance of each sample to its cluster centroid).
+Inertia \revFour{was} used to choose the number $k$ of clusters.

-Smaller sizes of patches present better quality (higher Silhouette), however, they fail to capture interpretable structures.
-To analyze fewer configurations, we visualize the dispersion (scatter plots) and central feature maps to each cluster using $n \in \{4,7,14\}$, $t=5$ (intermediate value of $t$ with smaller inertia than $t=10$).
+Smaller sizes of patches present better quality (higher Silhouette); however, they fail to capture interpretable structures.
+To analyze fewer configurations, we \revFour{visualized} the dispersion (scatter plots) and central feature maps to each cluster using $n \in \{4,7,14\}$, $t=5$ (intermediate value of $t$ with smaller inertia than $t=10$).
 That choice removes the smallest $n$ value (representing less interpretable components), and the bigger $n$ values with less interesting Silhouette values.
-We selected $k$, for each configuration, by using the Elbow curve method~\footnote{https://kneed.readthedocs.io} and Inertia.
+We selected $k$, for each configuration by using the Elbow curve method~\footnote{https://kneed.readthedocs.io} and Inertia.

-We show the scatter plots comparing the feature maps' spatial position for patches size $n \in \{4,7,14\}$ in Fig.~\ref{fig:scatter_clusters_supp} for VGG16.
-The scatter plot visualizations show more sparsity intra-clusters for bigger patches' sizes.
-Note that for visualization purposes, we reduced the representation dimensionality using UMAP technique~\cite{mcinnes:arxiv:2018}, with the parameter $n\_neighbors = 50$, $min\_dist = 0.0$ and Euclidean distance.
-Colors determine the different assigned clusters for each of them.
+We show the scatter plots that compare the spatial position of feature maps for patch sizes $n \in \{4,7,14\}$ in Fig.~\ref{fig:scatter_clusters_supp} for VGG16.
+The scatter plot visualizations show greater intra-cluster sparsity for larger patch sizes.
+It should be noted that for visualization purposes, we reduced the representation dimensionality using the UMAP technique~\cite{mcinnes:2018:umap}, with the parameters $n\_neighbors = 50$, $min\_dist = 0.0$, and Euclidean distance.
+Colors designate the different assigned clusters for each of them.